DreamsHive/adonis-odm/README.md

 1. Register the MongoDB provider inside the `adonisrc.ts` file
 2. Create the `config/odm.ts` configuration file
-3. Add environment variables to your `.env` file
+3. Add environment variables to your `.env` file (preserving existing values)
 4. Set up validation rules for environment variables

+> **🔒 Environment Variable Preservation**: The configure command intelligently preserves any existing MongoDB environment variables in your `.env` file.
+Only new variables that don't already exist will be added, ensuring your custom configuration values are never overwritten.

 ## Configuration